VigneshkumaranNS/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Get the two list forom the user
 ### Step 2:
+import the math module
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
+print the value useing the format function
 ### Step 5:
+end program
 ### PROGRAM:
 ```
 #Program to find the distance between two points.